Cornelius Nepos

 Cornelius Nepos (/kɔrˈniːliəs ˈniːpɒs, ˈnɛpɒs/; c.
 110 BC – c.
 25 BC) was a Roman biographer.
-He was born at Hostilia, a village in Cisalpine Gaul not far from Verona, or at Ticinum (modern Pavia).

 Biography

 Nepos's Cisalpine birth is attested by Ausonius, and Pliny the Elder calls him Padi accola ("a dweller on the River Po", Naturalis historia III.127).
+He was born at Hostilia, a village in Cisalpine Gaul not far from Verona, or at Ticinum (modern Pavia).

 He was a friend of Catullus, who dedicates his poems to him (I.3), Cicero and Titus Pomponius Atticus.
 Eusebius places him in the fourth year of the reign of Augustus, which is supposed to be when he began to attract critical acclaim by his writing.
 Pliny the Elder notes he died in the reign of Augustus (Natural History IX.39, X.23).

 Works

 De viris illustribus

 Nepos's De viris illustribus consisted of parallel lives of distinguished Romans and foreigners, in sixteen books.
 It originally included "descriptions of foreign and Roman kings, generals, lawyers, orators, poets, historians, and philosophers".
 However, the sole surviving book (which is thought to be complete) is the Excellentium imperatorum vitae ("Lives of the Eminent Commanders"), which covers commanders and generals (imperatores); its contents are as follows: